emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 - 3.75 μl PrepAmp Pre Mix * n =
 - 0.3 μl PrepAmp Polymerase * n =

-Create **"diluted" PrepAmp Polymerase mix** to avoid adding less than 0.5ul during protocol (original protocol asks you to add 0.3ul to the tubes in the thermocycler, sometimes that small of an amount does not come out of the tip so you can add DNA elution buffer to the enzyme to pipette 0.5ul).
+Create **"diluted" PrepAmp Polymerase mix (dPAP)** to avoid adding less than 0.5ul during protocol (original protocol asks you to add 0.3ul to the tubes in the thermocycler, sometimes that small of an amount does not come out of the tip so you can add DNA elution buffer to the enzyme to pipette 0.5ul).
 Make this on ice (Pipette mix and spin down the diluted polymerase and keep on ice):
 - 0.3 μl PrepAmp Polymerase * n =
 - 0.2 μl DNA Elution Buffer * n =